 One way to ensure you have enough for both (taxes and retirement) is to regularly put aside funds to cover that.
-For example, if you know your quarterly taxes are going to be due, and that you’re being taxes at a 25 percent rate, put that portion of every dollar you earn into a separate savings account every time you receive a payment.
-Similarly, if you know you need save a certain amount each month for retirement, put it aside each time you get paid.
-The key is to do immediately and to not wait.
+For example, if you know your quarterly taxes are going to be due, and that you’re being taxed at a 25 percent rate, put that portion of every dollar you earn into separate savings account every time you receive payment.
+Similarly, if you know you need to save a certain amount each month for retirement, put it aside each time you get paid.
+The key is to do it immediately and to not wait.
 Otherwise, it’s possible you’ll forget.

 How to Craft a Proposal